Home/Research/ret2dso: Runtime Ret2dlresolve Under Full RELRO

 } Elf64_Sym;

-In the exercised resolution path, only st_value contributes to the final control-flow transfer.
+In the resolution path exercised here, only st_value contributes to the final control-flow transfer.
 Other fields are either ignored or used exclusively for bookkeeping and consistency checks.

 As a result, a forged symbol entry may reuse all fields from a legitimate symbol, modifying only st_value to redirect execution.